 Jewellery Designer and Master Goldsmith Mary Enright has almost two decades experience in the jewellery industry, both as designer and business owner.
 The success of her boutique style jewellery gallery and workshop in Kinsale, Ireland brought her much critical acclaim both nationally and internationally which led to a successful solo exhibition in New York in 2016.

 Shortly thereafter Mary relocated to the US, intitially working as a model maker at the Jewelry Design and Innovation Workshop at Tiffany & Co.
 During her time working at Tiffany & Co Mary was chosen to participate as part of the "Diamonds of Tiffany" exhibition as a featured crafsperson.
 This traveling exhibition debuted in Korea in August of 2019 and Mary remains featured on the Tiffany & Co website.
-Mary currently works as an Instructor at the Gemological Institute of America in their Jewelry and Manufacturing Arts Department.
+Passionate about the future of the industry, Mary now teaches Jewelry Design in NYC and creates bespoke jewelry for private clients.

-An active member of the New York Metro chapter of the Women's Jewelry Association, Mary now serves on the Board as VP of Diversity and Inclusion.
+An active member of the New York Metro chapter of the Women's Jewelry Association, Mary has served on the Board as VP of Diversity and Inclusion and is currently on both the D&I and Communications committees.
 In the US, Mary is a member of MJSA (Manufacturing Jewelers and Suppliers of America) and JA (Jewelers of America) at home she remains a member and alumni of DCCI (Design and Craft Council of Ireland).

 Mary’s creativity and extraordinary skills as both designer and goldsmith have led to special features on both her and her work being showcased on Irish Television, Nationwide for RTE and Cork County Matters for Irish TV.
 Mary is widely known in Ireland for her appearance on Dragon's Den Ireland where she pitched a branded jewellery business to venture capitalists and won investment from a Dragon!
 (Shark Tank in the US!)